-Financial assets held for trading include investments and certain derivative contracts that are not designated as effective hedging instruments.
+The financial assets at FVTPL presented by the Group also include certain derivative contracts that are not designated as effective hedging instruments.
 All trading derivatives in a net receivable position (positive fair value), as well as options purchased, are reported as financial assets at FVTPL.
 All trading derivatives in a net payable position (negative fair value), as well as options written, are reported as financial liabilities at FVTPL.